elm/projects/README.md

 ## Data Visualization

-Elm is great data visualization in theory, and projects like [elm-plot](https://terezka.github.io/elm-plot/) are beginning to make it great in practice!
+Elm is great for data visualization in theory, and projects like [elm-plot](https://terezka.github.io/elm-plot/) are beginning to make it great in practice!

 Start by asking, “what kind of visualization do I need?”
 See if it exists as an Elm library.
 If not, create a `view` function that uses [`elm-lang/svg`](https://github.com/elm-lang/svg) to display what you need.